solvvy/redact-pii/README.md

 });
 ```

-There is also an option to forward the requests to use Google's [Data Loss Prevention API](https://cloud.google.com/dlp/).
+There is also an option to additionally further redact the input using Google's [Data Loss Prevention API](https://cloud.google.com/dlp/).
 To enable this option, set enableGoogleCloudDLP as true and use any of the following three options to authenticate:
 1. Replace client email and private key with the values from the service account with dlp enabled in the below example
     ```js
-    var redactor = require('redact-pii')({enableGoogleCloudDLP : true, googleCloudDLPOptions: {credentials : {client_email: 'client_email', private_key: 'api_key'}}});
+    var redactor = require('redact-pii')({enableGoogleCloudDLP : true, googleCloudDLPOptions: {clientOptions: {credentials : {client_email: 'client_email', private_key: 'api_key'}}}});
     ```
 2. Pass the service account json location with the key, keyFileName
     ```js
-    var redactor = require('redact-pii')({enableGoogleCloudDLP : true, googleCloudDLPOptions: {keyFileName: 'placeholder.json'}});
+    var redactor = require('redact-pii')({enableGoogleCloudDLP : true, googleCloudDLPOptions: {clientOptions: {keyFileName: 'placeholder.json'}}});
     ```
 3. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the service account which has DLP enabled.
     ```js